-Guardian is an vector based action game where you control a ship and your goal is ofcourse to shoot everything and protect mankind.
+Guardian is a vector-based action game where you control a ship and your goal is, of course, to shoot everything and protect mankind.

-The game is littered with great graphics and good controls although one have to get used to it before getting the hang of the quick turn feature.
+The game is littered with great graphics and good controls although one has to get used to it before getting the hang of the quick turn feature.

-The graphics and sound is way above average and most of all the game is a technical feat and use programming trickery with using various features of the Amiga chipset that supposedly should not have been possible.
+The graphics and sound are way above average and most of all the game is a technical feat and use programming trickery by using various features of the Amiga chipset that supposedly should not have been possible.

 The CD32 version has awesome exclusive CDDA music and it could have been the best of the two versions but the game is too demanding on the hardware, the game ends up being a bit too slow for its own good.
 That said, if you got an SX-1 or similar CD32 expansions which enables you to install fast memory, well then the game goes from ok to brilliant.

-I tried the game on the SX-1 just recently, which is just an memory/expansion upgrade without cpu upgrade and yes the game is quite fluid but i remembered the game to be even smoother and faster so i fired it up on my A1200 with 030 and 060 cpu’s and while there was a small speed upgrade it wasn’t all that much of a jump up.
+I tried the game on the SX-1 just recently, which is just a memory/expansion upgrade without CPU upgrade and yes the game is quite fluid but i remembered the game to be even smoother and faster so i fired it up on my A1200 with 030 and 060 CPU’s and while there was a small speed upgrade it wasn’t all that much of a jump up.

-While all 3 versions bears next to no differences to speak of i still went on and bought them, well actually the A1200 version above was gifted to me from a good friend in Sweden (Jonny Høgsten) back over a decade ago.
-The CD32 version was the first one i bought which is undoubtly the best of the 3.
+While all 3 versions bear next to no differences to speak of i still went on and bought them, well actually the A1200 version above was gifted to me from a good friend in Sweden (Jonny Høgsten) back over a decade ago.
+The CD32 version was the first one i bought which is undoubtedly the best of the 3.